metabrainz/bookbrainz-dev-docs/docs/troubleshooting.rst

   These errors may occur when running develop.sh or database-init-docker.sh during installation if git or another application has replaced Linux line endings (LF) with Windows line endings (CR LF) in certain .sh files.

-  To determine if this is the issue, you may open the .sh files using Notepad++ and check the bottom right corner.
+  To determine if this is the issue, you may open the .sh files using an application such as Notepad++ or VS Code and check the bottom right corner.
 If any file's line endings are indicated incorrectly as Windows (CR LF) you can resolve the issue by following these steps:

   1. Navigate to the bookbrainz-site directory and configure git to clone repositories using the original line endings with the following command: